searingwolfe/mohaa-model-viewer/README.md

 If "Smart App Control" blocked the .bat file from opening:
 Right-click the .bat file --> Properties --> General tab --> Security: [✓] Unblock file.

+Once fully opened, you must do: File → "Add .pk3 pak(s)...", highlight and select all Pak files, this ensures that all .tik models, .skd, .skc, .skb, and all textures are inputted / loaded in together for this program to implement.

 ### macOS

 ```sh